sccn/eeg_pipelines/README.md

 # Why is EEG better left alone?

 The best is to read the article.
-In short, for standard, relatively clean EEG, removing artifacts cannot compensate for the loss of statistical power due to the loss of data trials.
+In short, for standard, relatively clean EEG, removing artifacts cannot compensate for the loss of statistical power due to the reduced number of data trials.

 https://www.nature.com/articles/s41598-023-27528-0